 3. Chronic interferon alpha–induced thyroiditis: In persons with a genetic predisposition, interferon alpha induces the production of autoantibodies, including antithyroid antibodies, thus increasing the risk of developing subacute lymphocytic thyroiditis, chronic autoimmune thyroiditis, or (rarely) Graves disease.
 Thyroiditis is not fully reversible.

 4. Chronic amiodarone-induced thyroiditis: The drug causes hypothyroidism or (less frequently) thyrotoxicosis (amiodarone-induced thyrotoxicosis [AIT]).
 Type 1 AIT is caused by excess iodine, coming from the amiodarone molecule, which is used as a substrate for the synthesis of thyroid hormones (increased production of thyroid hormones in patients with subclinical disorders or in genetically predisposed persons).
 Type 2 AIT is a chronic thyroiditis causing destruction of the previously structurally intact thyroid gland and release of excess thyroid hormones to the circulation (the production of thyroid hormones is not increased).
 Diagnosis: signs and symptoms of hyperthyroidism may be subtle; exacerbation of preexisting arrhythmia may be the only sign (in such patients it is necessary to assess thyroid-stimulating hormone levels).
-Differential diagnosis and treatment: Table.
-Differential diagnosis and treatmenta of….
+Differential diagnosis and treatment: Table 5.6-4.
 In patients with mixed features of type 1 and type 2 AIT, combined treatment is recommended: start therapy with an antithyroid drug and prednisone in patients in whom the thyrotoxicosis-related symptoms do not improve.
 When amiodarone is used for non–life-threatening arrhythmias, cardiology consultation is suggested to consider the possibility of drug discontinuation.